Horses are complex, but majestic and beautiful creatures. Just like with any other pet, a responsible owner ensures the health of their pets.

 The annual physical exam may also evaluate the temperature and heart and respiratory rate.

 Just like in humans, stress can take a toll on our health, and for horses, it’s important that stress is kept to a minimum.
-Here’s a few pointers to help keep your horse relaxed and happy
+Here are a few pointers to help keep your horse relaxed and happy

 By nature, horses are naturally herd animals and enjoy the company of other horses.
 In some cases, horse owners may not afford more than one horse, but there are a few options you can pursue to help lessen your horse’s loneliness.